rasterradio/Kumite/README.md

 ## Future Concepts

 In the future a "match structure" section will be needed, outlining pre-match and post-match gameplay.
-Also more on the intended player experience, using examples from other games.
-Brief description of health. *Fighters Destiny* has a similar point system and could point to future gameplay expansion.
+Also, more on the intended player experience, using examples from other games. *Fighters Destiny* has a similar point system and could point to future gameplay expansion.
 Other possible ideas include:

 - Multiple characters with unique abilities
 - Pre-match movement like in *Dead Or Alive*